LudicMindStudio/RoadAheadTeamVault/DolphinBay/Little Boy 1 (Sammy).md

 	_There she is.
 We've been taking good care of her.
 Just like those workers at the dolphin sanctuary.
 Too bad no one believes them._

 *Lakshmi*
 	_She is adorable.
-Thank you for showing _
+Thank you for showing her to me.
+I have to get going kid.
+Bye!_

+**Event**
+	Lakshmi leaves as Sammy stays silently behind looking proudly at Abby.